The effect of stellar encounters on the dark matter annihilation signal from prompt cusps: Discussion

 While our model is relatively complete and comprehensive, a few of its assumptions could still be improved.
 We have assumed a static Milky Way potential, and simply integrated cusp orbits for $\SI{10}{\giga \year}$ within it.
 A more accurate treatment would consider evolution of the host potential and of the stellar population it contains, and would follow cusps from their initial formation and growth through their accretion onto precursor objects, and finally onto the Milky Way itself.
 While the early stages of this process remain quite uncertain, we believe that our procedure should be relatively accurate and should be conservative for effects at later times, since the great majority of Milky Way stars formed (approximately) {\it in situ} in the disc and the bulge, and most of them are less than $\SI{10}{\giga \year}$ old.

 Another uncertain point is the precise profile of the phase-space core of prompt cusps.
 Here, we used a simple heuristic approach to obtain a stable profile that is consistent with the phase-space density constraint, but a rigorous investigation of the central profiles with N-body simulations would be desirable.
-However, we expect the results of our study to be quite robust to this uncertainty, since annihilation rates depend relatively weakly on the precise shape of the core.
+However, we expect the results of our study to be quite robust to this uncertainty; annihilation rates depend relatively weakly on the precise radial scale and shape of the core because most cusps in the central region of the Galaxy have had encounters that put them far beyond the threshold for disruption.
+To significantly alter our predictions for the Galactic Centre would require increasing the resilience of cusps to shocks ($B_{\rm{core}}$) by 1-2 orders of magnitude, which is not plausible given the strict phase-space density constraint.

 When we apply our modeling to the prompt cusp population in the Milky Way's halo, we find that stellar encounters have a dramatic effect on any cusps that enter the star-dominated regions -- the vast majority get disrupted within the central $\SI{10}{\kilo \parsec}$, leading to a radial annihilation radiation profile that peaks near $\SI{10}{\kilo \parsec}$, dropping strongly at smaller radii.
 While this has little effect on the luminosity of the Milky Way as seen by a distant observer ($\lesssim 20\%$), it strongly affects the annihilation flux observable from Earth.
 Stellar encounters destroy cusps so efficiently in the inner Galactic halo, that the surface brightness of cusp annihilation radiation is predicted to vary only slightly between the centre and anticentre directions.
 As a result, it has no noticeable effect on the Galactic Centre Excess, which therefore remains compatible with production by annihilation of the smooth dark matter distribution in the inner few kpc.
 This removes the issue raised by \citet{delos_white_annihilation_2022} who included cusp disruption due to the smooth Galactic tide but not that due to stellar encounters, and hence found a total annihilation profile apparently incompatible with the GCE profile of \citet[][see Figure~\ref{fig:radial_annihilation_distribution}]{di_mauro_2021}.